Seafood Harvest Methods

 Species typically harvested: Bluefin tuna and swordfish

-Hooks and lines
+Hooks and Lines

 Hooks and Lines: Buoy Gear

-Hooks and Lines: Handline and Pole-and-Line
+Hooks and Lines: Handlines and Pole-and-Lines

-Hooks and Lines: Jig
+Hooks and Lines: Jigs

 Hooks and Lines: Longlines

-Hooks and Lines: Longlines (Pelagic / Shallow-Set)
+Hooks and Lines: Pelagic / Shallow-Set / Drifting Longlines

 Hooks and Lines: Trolling Lines

-Hooks and Lines: (Unspecified)
+Hooks and Lines: Trotlines

 Miscellaneous Gear: Fish Wheel